 How to recover deleted emails in Gmail

-We've all been there; you're in the middle of sorting through your inbox or replying to an important email, when you accidentally hit the wrong button and delete something that you didn't mean to.
+We've all been there; you're in the middle of sorting through your inbox or replying to an important email when you accidentally hit the wrong button and delete something that you didn't mean to.
 Suddenly, that long email chain full of vital information is consigned to oblivion.

 It should be noted, however, that these safety mechanisms aren't foolproof, and not every deleted email can be successfully recovered.
 It's good practice to ensure that you make a note of any important information outside of your email inbox, just in case anything happens to it.

-Recover deleted emails in Gmail Trash folder
+Recover deleted emails in Gmail: Trash folder

-Google is well aware that it's very easy to accidentally delete an important email or to decide post-deletion that an email was actually more important than you realised.
+Google is well aware that it's easy to accidentally delete an important email or to decide post-deletion that an email was actually more important than you first realised.
 For this reason, Gmail doesn't immediately erase your emails when you hit the delete button.
 Instead, it sends them to a separate 'trash' folder, from which emails can be viewed and recovered as necessary.

 However, if you've permanently deleted your email from the trash, or 30 days have elapsed since you deleted it (Gmail automatically clears emails from the trash 30 days after they were placed there), then you'll have to dig a little deeper.

-Recover deleted emails in Gmail My message has been emptied from the Trash folder
+Recover deleted emails in Gmail: My message has been emptied from the Trash folder

 When this is all filled out, click on the Submit button.
 It isn't likely that they'll be able to find the email for you though, and the longer you wait, the less chance that an email can be recovered.

-Recover deleted emails in Gmail I can't find the Trash folder!
+Recover deleted emails in Gmail: I can't find the Trash folder!

 Sometimes the Trash folder is hidden from view.
 If you can't see the folder, open "Settings" via cog icon above the messages.
 Click on this, then the Labels tab in settings, scroll down and stop on Trash labels and click on the show button.
 You will now be able to see the Trash folder and recover any emails found in there.